SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 <br>

 ## Step 2 - Provision the UAA service with xs-security.json
-Next we need to update our uaa service instance with the new authorization configuration defined in the xs-security.json file.
-To do that you first need to download the file from your project in WebIDE to a folder accessible from your command line tool.
+Next we need to update our UAA service instance with the new authorization configuration defined in the xs-security.json file.
+To do that, download the file from your project in Web IDE to a folder accessible from your command line tool.
 Right click on xs-security.json and select "Export".
-The file will now be in your local Downloads folder.
+The file will now be in your local "Downloads" folder.

 Open a command prompt and navigate to the "Downloads" folder by entering the following cd command and confirming with enter.